gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 We provide a custom payment component view to help users pay the invoice/document.
 Please follow the steps below for the payment component integration.

-### 1. Create an instance of the `PaymentComponentsController` class with a `GiniHealth` as parameter.
+### 1. Create an instance of the `PaymentComponentsController`.

 ```swift
 let paymentComponentsController = PaymentComponentsController(giniHealth: health)
 ```

-### 2. Load the payment providers by calling the `loadPaymentProviders` function from the `PaymentComponentsController` and listen to the `PaymentComponentsControllerProtocol`.
+### 2. Load the payment providers

+You will load the list of the payment providers by calling the `loadPaymentProviders` function from the `PaymentComponentsController` and conform to the `PaymentComponentsControllerProtocol`.

 ```swift
 paymentComponentsController.delegate = self // where self is your viewController